Pennsylvania State Taxes

 - A qualifying homeowner's annual income cannot exceed $35,000, and this includes half of his Social Security income.

 - Renters cannot earn more than $15,000 annually, and the same Social Security rule applies.

-The maximum rebate was $650 as of 2016, down to $250 for those with higher incomes.
-Some homeowners can receive supplemental rebates increasing the total to $975.
+The maximum rebate is $650 as of 2020, down to $250 for those with higher incomes bumping up against the limits.
+But some homeowners can receive supplemental rebates increasing the total to $975.
 File Form PA-1000 by June 30.

 Pennsylvania is one of only a few states with a flat tax system.
 The state assesses a 3.07% tax rate regardless of how much income you earn.
-Pennsylvania does not allow taxpayers to deduct personal exemptions.
+Pennsylvania doesn't allow taxpayers to deduct personal exemptions or to claim a standard deduction.
 A tax forgiveness credit is available to low-income filers.

 Estate and Inheritance Taxes

-Although Pennsylvania does have an estate tax on its books, it's no longer enforced.
-An estate tax would typically be levied on the overall value of a decedent's estate.
+Pennsylvania has an estate tax on its books, but it's no longer enforced.
+An estate tax is levied on the overall value of a decedent's estate.

 Sales and Other Taxes

 Pennsylvania's state-level sales tax is 6%.
 Allegheny County imposes an additional 1% local sales tax and Philadelphia adds 2%, but the average local sales tax rate is still just .34% for a combined state-and-local average of 6.34%.